mike-hearn/useapassphrase/passphrase_advocate.md

 ## Fine, you've convinced me.
 I'll use a passphrase.
 What else can I do to increase my security?

-The receipe for perfect password management is straightforward.
+The recipe for perfect password management is straightforward.

 ### 1. Use a password manager.